 Cost of Attendance

-Graduate students for the 2010-2011 Academic year are billed at a rate of $989 per credit hour.
-As a master's student at Lamont, degree plans are typically between 50 and 55 credit hours over 2 years.
-This means, our typical graduate student takes 25 credits per year.
-This brings the tuition amount to roughly $24,025 for the 2010-2011 school year.
-For a breakdown of additional costs (housing, fees, etc...) please visit the DU Financial Aid website at www.du.edu/finaid/grad.htm
+As a master's student at Lamont degree plans are typically between 50 and 55 credit hours over 2 years, or ¾-time cost of attendance (8-10 credits per quarter).
+Our typical graduate student takes 25 credits per year; this brings the tuition amount to roughly $33,120 for the 2013-2014 school year.
+For a breakdown of additional costs (housing, fees, etc...) please visit the DU Financial Aid website.

 All students applying for financial aid must complete the Free Application for Federal Aid (FAFSA).
 This application must be submitted as soon as possible after January 1st, and before March 1st of each year of attendance to assure priority consideration for financial aid awards.
-You can fill out the FAFSA online at fafsa.ed.gov For the different types of federal financial aid available and additional information about federal and state aid, please visit the DU Financial Aid website at www.du.edu/finaid/grad.htm or contact them at (303) 871-4020.
+You can fill out the FAFSA online.
+For the different types of federal financial aid available and additional information about federal and state aid, please visit the DU Financial Aid website or call 303-871-4020.

 Endowed Scholarships can range from $1,000 to full tuition and are typically specific for each individual student's area of study.